geeky-do/devimposter/src/posts/imposter-syndrom-in-tech.md

 title: I am an imposter
 date: "Created"
 tags: [imposter syndrome, tech, dunning–kruger, knowledge, mental health ]
-description: I have always suffered from imposter syndrome
+description: I have always suffered from imposter syndrome and I am afraid always will.
-excerpt: I have always suffered from imposter syndrome, it is so common in the software industry.
+excerpt: I have always suffered from imposter syndrome.
+It is very common in the software industry.
+It can lead to burnout among other things.
 permalink: posts/{{ title | slug }}/index.html
 ---